lbryio/lbry.com/content/news/009-introducing-lbry-the-bitcoin-of-content.md

 1. The film is encrypted and sliced into many pieces.
 These pieces are distributed to hosts.
 Jessica has now "published" her film in LBRY.

-1. Patron John wants to watch the movie, so he visits `lbry://futurelibraryfilm` and pays 5 credits to decrypt and watch the film.
-Those credits go to compensate Jessica for publishing the work and the many hosts for storing the content.
+1. Patron John wants to watch the movie, so he visits `lbry://futurelibraryfilm` and pays 5 Credits to decrypt and watch the film.
+Those Credits go to compensate Jessica for publishing the work and the many hosts for storing the content.

 1. John's LBRY client seamlessly streams or downloads the film by collecting the pieces from the hosts and reassembling them.